danmolloy/firkin/README.md

 - TypeScript
 - Tailwind CSS
 - Jest & React Testing Library
-- Formik, Yup and Nodemailer
+- Formik, Yup, MailChimp API (newsletter sign up) and Nodemailer (contact form)
 - Axios
 - Stripe
 - React Scroll & React-confetti

 ## Testing
-Unit tests with Jest and React Testing Library achieve a very high code coverage threshold, focusing on maintaining a consistent UI, critical logic and data fetching errors.
+Unit tests with Jest and React Testing Library achieve a very high code coverage threshold (82.95%), focusing on maintaining a consistent UI, critical logic and data fetching errors.
 An array of Jest matchers (e.g., .toBe, .toEqual, .toBeInTheDocument) are leveraged for effective assertions.
 Predictable UI output is maintained with snapshot tests for all components.
 Test suites are regularly reviewed to ensure failures are swiftly captured, and the site continues to be manually tested across a variety of screen sizes.
 Additionally, CSS effects such as color changing text in the header is manually tested.

 ## Accessibility
 The site has been created with the aim of an inclusive experience for all users.
 It is continually tested and improved to adhere to Web Content Accessibility Guidelines (WCAG) 2.0 conformance standards, levering tools such as Google Lighthouse (scoring 100/100), ESLint (including `eslint-plugin-jsx-a11y` extension) and Chrome DevTools.